-Having said all of that, if there are no other problems present, the BIOS should default to stock settings if you were to put a CMOS battery back in the system.
-If you were running a computer for a long time without a CMOS battery but made no changes or tweaks to the BIOS, you might be okay in just putting in a CMOS battery or running it without one.
+Having said all that, if there are no other problems present, the BIOS should default to stock settings if you were to put a CMOS battery back in the system.
+If you were running a computer for a long time without a CMOS battery but made no changes or tweaks to the BIOS, you might be okay with just putting in a CMOS battery or running it without one.

 If you are running an older system that relies on the CMOS battery to keep the BIOS settings configured properly, a CMOS battery is necessary for that computer.

-While you could configure the BIOS manually each time, it doesn’t make much sense to go through all of that hassle.
+While you could configure the BIOS manually each time, it doesn’t make much sense to go through all that hassle.
 Most people just want to press a button, have their machines boot up, and get to work.
 Having the system maintain proper BIOS settings is great for this kind of convenience.

-On a newer system, you might just lose the clock.
+On a newer system, you might lose the clock.
 While this is inconvenient, you can set it manually each time.
 If you don’t, dates on things like files you create while you are using the operating system will be incorrect.

 The clock itself might update once you connect a computer without a CMOS battery to the internet.
 However, it is not always a given that just connecting to the web will allow the clock to update by itself.

 Some public networks you might use on this machine will block protocols allowing such devices to access time servers.
 With such blocks in place, even connecting to the internet won’t provide the clock update you need.

 While a CMOS battery might not be as necessary for newer systems as it is for older ones, it is still very convenient to have it around.

 Although it could change some file dates that you might create, there are a couple of other things to consider when discussing the loss of RTC data.
 Your computer performs various operations, and some of these might be timed events you set up yourself.